- Last updated:

 The application form must be completed in full and submitted to council no later than two (2) weeks prior to filming, and any advertising or promotion.

 If you are submitting an application less than two (2) weeks prior to filming please contact council to ensure your application is reviewed as a priority.

 There are times when approvals may be required from other agencies.
 Council officers can provide advice on receiving an application.
 Some examples include:

-- fireworks, pyrotechnics and special effects are approved by the Department of Natural Resources and Mines with notifications to the Queensland Police and Queensland Fire and Emergency Services
+- fireworks, pyrotechnics and special effects are approved by the Resources Safety & Health Queensland with notifications to the Queensland Police and Queensland Fire and Emergency Services

 - road closures on a state-controlled road are approved by the Department of Transport and Main Roads

 - building structures may require certification from a private building certifier in additional to approval by council before construction starts.